lv3-himeme/nbhzvn.one/README.md

 3. Upload the entire folder to your server's root `public_html`/`htdocs` folder and you're done!
 The database will also be setup automatically.

+4. The administrator login information will be the same as you provided in the `.env` file.
+Login using that information in the website and begin managing it!

 ## Features to-do list

 - [X] Games management